Skip to product information

 But you can learn how to walk this road with dignity, honesty, and care for yourself.

-It’s written primarily for parents, but it’s also helpful for anyone who loves someone in active addiction — grandparents, partners, siblings, and close family members.
+It is also helpful for anyone who loves someone in addiction — grandparents, partners, siblings, and close family members.

 If you are grieving someone who is still alive, this book is for you.